Kabir Singh: Box office

 Kabir Singh's opening day domestic collection was ₹20.21 crore.
 This is the highest opening day collection for a Shahid Kapoor film.
 On the second day, the film collected ₹22.71 crore.
 On the third day, the film collected ₹27.91 crore.

 As of 10 October 2019, with a gross of ₹331.24 crore in India and ₹47.78 crore overseas, the film has a worldwide gross collection of ₹379.2 crore.

-Kabir Singh is the fourth highest grossing Bollywood film of 2019.
-Going by domestic net collection, the film has made it to 10th position in the list of Hindi films with highest domestic net collection.
+Kabir Singh was the third highest grossing Bollywood film of 2019.
+Going by domestic net collection, the film is the 9th list of Hindi films with highest domestic net collection.
 It also became the first A-certified Indian film to gross over ₹ 200 crore in India.

 Home media

-The film became available as VOD on Netflix on 19 September 2019.
+The film was available for streaming on Netflix from 19 September 2019 to 18 September 2025.